-Get ready for this fun new Gluten Free Black Cupcake recipe!
+Get ready for this fun new Gluten Free Dark Chocolate Cupcake recipe!
 This simple cupcake recipe is perfect for any special occasion.
-They are full of deep chocolate flavor in every bite.
+They are full of deep dark chocolate flavor in every bite.
 Perfect for a fancy black-tie party, Halloween, or anytime you want to dare to be different!

 Gluten free black cupcakes frosted as black roses.

-You will be hooked with one bite of these decadent black velvet cupcakes!
+You will be hooked with one bite of these decadent gluten free dark chocolate cupcakes!
 Top with my Black Buttercream Frosting.
-From fancy black roses to frosting swirls, add a white chocolate bow tie!
+From fancy black roses to frosting swirls, add a white chocolate bow tie to dress these up for prom or a wedding!

 Why these gluten free black cupcakes are so fun:

-These black cupcakes are not only delicious, but their dark black color lends themselves well to fancy parties, Valentine’s Day, and Halloween.
-You can darken them in a couple of different ways.
+1. These black cupcakes are not only delicious, but their dark black color lends themselves well to fancy parties, Valentine’s Day, and Halloween.

 A close up of a black cupcake on a charcoal grey plate.